hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

 There are three install modes:

-- GitHub Actions wheel artifacts for quick host-only installs with a compatible MPI runtime;
+- GitHub Actions wheel artifacts for host-only installation with a compatible MPI run time.
-- source installs against an installed or build-tree libHYPREDRV;
+- Source installation with an installed or build-tree ``libHYPREDRV``.
-- in-tree CMake builds for developers and CI.
+- In-tree CMake builds for developers and continuous integration (CI).

 Source builds keep Python packaging independent from ordinary C builds while still linking against libHYPREDRV.